 This cloud-based CRM allows medium-sized and small businesses to pay for only the services and storage they use.
 Scalable to 1000+ users, Mothernode can quickly adapt to fit the needs of any SMB.
 Mothernode was designed around a mobile workforce with features that support doing business on the go.

 NetSuite CRM streamlines the entire customer experience, from lead to customer purchase, upsells and renewals.
 This package provides a 360-degree view of the business and your customer relationships.
 It includes automated tools like upsell management and sales forecasting to facilitate and manage interactions with customers.

 The central focus of Nimble CRM is to improve customer relations by managing, tracking and engaging each contact.
-Nimble provides SMBs with a complete view of the history of engagements with the contact, as well as the contact’s social media activity can also be viewed to further dive into their data.
+Nimble provides SMBs with a complete view of the history of engagements with the contact.
+The contact’s social media activity can also be viewed to further dive into their data.

 Oracle Siebel CRM offers a comprehensive solution that integrates customer engagement data, transactional data and analytical metrics into a complete management system for your business.
-Tailored to the needs of more than 20 industries, it’s available as an on-demand or on-premise solution.
+Tailored to the needs of more than 20 industries, it’s available as a web-based or on-premise solution.

-Uniquely designed for small to mid-size businesses, Sage CRM is an affordable option for SMBs, offering quick software deployment.
+Uniquely designed for small to mid-size businesses, Sage CRM is an affordable option for SMBs.
 With Sage CRM mobile features, your sales force can access contact information from any mobile device.

 Finding the right solution for your customer relationship management needs can be tricky.
-However, now that you’re up to speed on the most critical features and requirements and are familiar with the top vendors, finding the right CRM software should be a lot easier.
+However, now that you have a better understanding of the most critical features with our CRM tools comparison, finding the right CRM software should be a lot easier.